fastforwardlabs/workshop_ml_at_scale/README.md

 This project is for the end-to-end ML at Scale workshop.
 It creates an API that can predict the likelihood of a flight being cancelled based on historic flight data.
 The original dataset comes from [Kaggle](https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018).
 The workshop shows both the pyspark and sparklyr implementations and covers:

 + Data Science and Exploration
-+ ML Model Building
-+ ML Model Optimisation
++ ML Model Building and Optimisation
 + ML Model Training
 + ML Model Serving
++ Deploying an Application

 ## Setup Required